OpenZeppelin/openzeppelin-contracts/docs/access-control.md

 ### Using `Roles`

 OpenZeppelin provides [`Roles`](api/access#roles) for implementing role-based access control.
-Its usage is straightforward: for each role (often associated with permissions) that you want to define, you'll store a  variable of type `Role`, which will hold the list of accounts with that role.
+Its usage is straightforward: for each role that you want to define, you'll store a  variable of type `Role`, which will hold the list of accounts with that role.

 Here's an simple example of using `Roles` in an [`ERC20` token](tokens#erc20): we'll define two roles, `namers` and `minters`, that will be able to change the name of the token contract, and mint new tokens, respectively.